Error in function redimToSize: The image could not be resized because the size given is larger than the original image.

 Having considered all of the applications against the aforementioned criteria, Cricket Derbyshire has selected the following charities to be their official charity partners for 2014.

 An action plan for each of the charities has been agreed between the two parties that will be enforced throughout the season through various projects.

 A letter has been sent out to each of the unsuccessful charities thanking them for their application and inviting them to apply again for 2015.

 Cricket Derbyshire will continue to encourage and review requests for support from other charities, as well as look at other ways the charities can be helped by the Club.

 As a result, the Club has adopted an official charity and fundraising policy to ensure that local, and national, charities are aided by Cricket Derbyshire as well as possible, and that a consistent message is communicated to all.
 The policy is based on a three tier grading system of Gold, Silver and Bronze and is detailed as follows:

 This applies to the official Cricket Derbyshire charity partners only.
 A plan for the year will be agreed with the senior team of the charity.

 Each plan will be based on the following:

-This applies to requests for the support of charities or fundraising events from Cricket Derbyshire sponsors / partners both from the public and private sector.
-Each sponsor / partner must contribute more than £2,000 of value to Cricket Derbyshire.
+This applies to requests for the support of charities or fundraising events from Cricket Derbyshire sponsors or partners, both from the public and private sector.
+Each sponsor or partner must contribute more than £2,000 of value to Cricket Derbyshire.

 Each request will be to be judged on the following criteria: